1. Vanderburgh Sober Living Knowledge Base

 Mission Statement: Chartered Operators are expected to create a written mission statement.
 This statement should resonate with a deep commitment to serving individuals on their path to recovery.
 This mission will serve as an anchor, guiding all decisions and ensuring alignment with the larger objectives of recovery.

-Operators with serious criminal convictions, including but not limited to, sex offenses, arson, violent offenses, or similar serious charges will not be permitted to join or continue as a Charter Operator.
+• Individuals with convictions for serious offensesβ€”including but not limited to sex offenses, arson, violent crimes, or similar serious chargesβ€”are not eligible to become or remain a Chartered Operator.

 1.2 Expectations for Operators in Recovery and General Conduct

-Avoidance of Substance Discussions: Operators are advised against engaging in discussions about mood or mind-altering substances, particularly in the presence of anyone in the recovery field or in public spaces.
+Avoidance of Substance Discussions: Operators are advised against engaging in public discussions about mood or mind-altering substances, particularly in the presence of anyone in the recovery field or in public spaces.
 Such discussions can be potentially triggering and are best avoided to maintain a positive environment.

 1.3 Communications Standards